• Skip to main content

 • Twitter

-Should Upholstery Shops Charge a Dirt Tax?
+Should Auto Upholstery Shops Charge a Dirt Tax?

-The Hog Ring - Auto Upholstery Community - Dirty Car Interior
+The Hog Ring - Should Auto Upholstery Shops Charge a Dirt Tax?

-According to the UK’s Daily Mail, a recent study has found that men, more than women, don’t ever bother cleaning their cars’ interiors.
+According to the UK’s Daily Mail, a study has found that men, more than women, don’t ever bother cleaning their cars’ interiors.

 Certainly, auto trimmers – who spend days on end sitting in customers’ cars – already know this.
 But it does leave me wondering: Should we be charging male customers a dirt tax?